pkshreeman/100DaysOfCode/log.md

 #### Day 36: July 5, 2017 Wednesday

 Working on React project.
 Why is JSON such a pain to use?
 I have used JSON many times, and it is still major headache to handle it.
 I must be weak in javascript if I always have this problem!

+#### Day 37: July 6, 2017 Thursday

+Worked all day on learning how to deploy Django to Heroku.
+Finally figured out the localhost vs deployed issue in relation to using postgreSQL, and updated the code, and created a [pull](https://github.com/heroku/python-getting-started/pull/32)